MattiaCacciatore/AES256-encrypt/README.md

 This is a simplified version of encryption algorithm based on Rijndeal's model, it only support 256 bit encryption part.
-The message/plaintext/password is taken by terminal/keyboard, while private key/secret key/cipher key is taken from the section "Global matrix
-- array" in "AES256_encrypted_functions.cpp".
+The message/plaintext/password is taken by terminal/keyboard, while private key/secret key/cipher key is taken from the section "Global matrix and array" in "AES256_encrypted_functions.cpp".
 Since unsigned char are used, i'd remind you their form, like this one: '0x12', they go from 0x00 to 0xff.
 Code size and some implementation choices were made in order to make it more